heyjianjing/convex_optimization/README.md

 * Some problematic functions from the persepective self-confordant functions
 * Properties and convergence analysis for self-concordant functions
 * Log-barrier example with gradient descent and Newton's method

+`cvx_08`
+* Equality constrained optimization and optimality condition
+* Quadratic example and KKT matrix
+* Equivalent conditions for nonsingularity of KKT matrix